skalenetwork/documentation/validators/schain-upgrade.md

 5. Ensure that lvm2 package is installed on your system (`dpkg -l | grep lvm2`)

+6. Ensure that iptables-persistent is installed on your system (`dpkg -l | grep iptables-persistant`)

-6. If there is any docker daemon failures please take a look to the service logs using `journalctl -u docker.service`.
+7. If there is any docker daemon failures please take a look to the service logs using `journalctl -u docker.service`.
 Also it's better to save them to share with the team to troubleshoot an issue.
 See more info in the [docker docs]('https://docs.docker.com/config/daemon/')

 **Note:** If DISK_MOUNTPOINT was changed in .env it’s required to do skale resources-allocation generate before update.

-4. Validators' Ledger devices: make sure the contract_data is ALLOWED (this can be set to Not Allowed after Ledger software update)
+8. Validators' Ledger devices: make sure the contract_data is ALLOWED (this can be set to Not Allowed after Ledger software update)
-5. Due to Secure Enclave changes introduced for the SGX Wallet release candidate, validators will need a backup key for the update
+9. Due to Secure Enclave changes introduced for the SGX Wallet release candidate, validators will need a backup key for the update

 #### Use these Versions for set up